ObiajuluM/gram-go/README.md

-# gram-go
+# Gram-Go
+## Previously named OX_Wallet
 The GitHub repo for gram go.
-A Telegram gateway for interacting with Algorand blockchain
+A Telegram gateway for interacting with Algorand blockchain hence the name Gram Go